EmpowerMen/empowermen-content-system/shared/style.md

 Example:
 - ❌ "The Warrior isn't about aggression—it's about discipline"
 - ✅ "The Warrior embodies discipline and clear boundaries"

+### Dos and Don'ts for EmpowerMen Style

+**Do:**

+- Use masculine pronouns consistently and address the reader directly.
+- Include vivid examples and cultural references relevant to men’s experiences.
+- Incorporate direct quotes from EmpowerMen source texts.
+- Write in a conversational, engaging tone.
+- Use rhetorical questions to provoke thought, but sparingly.
+- Keep sentences clear, concise, and punchy.
+- Maintain a balanced masculine energy: confident, empathetic, and occasionally playful.

+**Don't:**

+- Overuse em-dashes or complex punctuation that disrupts flow.
+- Use formulaic phrases like "X isn’t about X, it’s about Y."
+- Write in overly academic or jargon-heavy language.
+- Use passive voice excessively.
+- Hedge statements or sound uncertain.
+- Use feminine pronouns or neutral language when addressing men.

+### Style Exemplars

+Below are excerpts demonstrating the EmpowerMen writing style for AI content:

+> You’ve probably heard about the King, Warrior, Magician, and Lover.
+But do you really know what they mean?
+These aren’t just fancy labels.
+They are the four archetypes of mature masculinity — hardwired patterns inside every man.

+> The King brings order and blessing.
+The Warrior moves with courage and precision.
+The Magician holds the knowledge that transforms.
+The Lover connects you deeply to life.

+> Here’s the brutal truth: most men only know fragments of these energies.
+Instead of the King, you get the Tyrant.
+Instead of the Warrior, the Bully.
+Instead of the Magician, the Manipulator.
+Instead of the Lover, the Addict.

+> Moore and Gillette put it plainly: “Patriarchy is not the expression of deep and rooted masculinity.
+Patriarchy is the expression of the immature masculine.”

+> The crisis isn’t too much masculinity — it’s too little mature masculinity.
+Imagine what your life would look like if you accessed all four in their fullness.

+### Use of Quotes

+Incorporate direct quotes from EmpowerMen foundational texts (especially *King Warrior Magician Lover*) to anchor content in our intellectual tradition and lend authority.
+Quotes should be integrated naturally, supporting key points without overwhelming the narrative.

+---

 ## Interaction with Skills